Frazer Hines: After Emmerdale

 Straight out of Emmerdale, in 1995 Hines toured the UK in a production of Doctor in the House with Vicki Michelle, Robin Askwith and Windsor Davies.
 In 1998, he starred as Inspector Lord in a touring production of Spider's Web.
 Hines appeared with Kate O'Mara in a tour of The Hollow later that year.
 Hines appeared in Peter Kay's Comic Relief video of 2007, as one of the many guests dancing to the song I'm Gonna Be (500 Miles) by the Proclaimers.
 In 2011, he toured in the play Five Blue Haired Ladies Sitting on a Green Park Bench with Shirley Anne Field and Anita Harris.
 In 2014, Hines appeared in the film Two Days in the Smoke.
-He also appeared as Daddy Warbucks in the stage musical Annie in 2014.
+He also appeared as Franklin D. Roosevelt in the stage musical Annie in 2014.

 Hines was cast in an episode of the television adaptation of Outlander, which he had helped to inspire.
 In the May 2015 episode "Wentworth Prison", Hines portrayed Sir Fletcher Gordon, an English prison warden.
 Hines said: "When it came to pass that they were making a TV series, I said 'I've got to be in it!'.
 My agent said they were casting for Sir Fletcher Gordon, so I went to see the casting director – it wasn't a given, I had to go and read for the part.
 I'm glad I did."

 From 2016 to 2017, Hines starred as Albert Blunderstone in the tour of the play Seriously Dead.

 In 2019, Hines starred in an audio film of Up Pompeii!, celebrating the fiftieth anniversary of the series, appearing alongside original cast members including Madeline Smith and Tim Brooke-Taylor.
 Hines appeared as Sonny Troughton, a former criminal, in two episodes of Doctors in 2020 and starred in the romantic-comedy film Lost at Christmas set in the Scottish Highlands later that same year.

 Personal life

 Hines has dated Jill Haworth, Pamela Franklin, Susan George, Liza Goddard and Deborah Watling.
 He also had a three-year relationship with Michael Caine's daughter Dominique.
-Hines has been twice married, first to Irish actress Gemma Craven from 1981 to 1984, and second to waterskiing champion Liz Hobbs (with whom he lived in Coddington, Nottinghamshire) from 1994 to 2003.
+Hines has been twice married, first to Irish actress Gemma Craven from 1981 to 1984, and second to waterskiing champion Liz Hobbs (with whom he lived in Coddington, Nottinghamshire) from 1991 to 2003.

 Boxtree, an imprint of Macmillan Publishers, published Hines' autobiography in 1996.
 This work, titled Films, Farms and Fillies, first appeared in a paperback edition.
 Thirteen years later, in December 2009, Telos Publishing released a revised hardcover edition, titled Hines Sight.

 In July 2010, Hines disclosed that he suffered from colorectal cancer for eleven years, explaining that he kept his illness a secret for fear of professional alienation.
 Since his recovery, Hines has openly promoted cancer awareness through Cancer Research and the Bobby Moore Cancer Foundation.
-His older brother Roy Hines (1942–1982) was also an actor and died of cancer aged 40.
+His older brother Roy Hines (1942–1982) was also an actor and died of cancer, aged 40.

 Hines is a member of the Grand Order of Water Rats.